wenwenmin/TSCCA/README.md

 ### Introduction

 This package is used to solve Tensor Sparse Canonical Correlation Analysis (TSCCA) model in our paper <a class="footnote-reference" href="#id2" id="id1">[1]</a>.
 More descriptions about these functions can be found in their annotation part.

+The following flowchart explains how TSCCA identify cancer-related miRNA-gene functional modules.
 <p align="center">
 <img src="https://github.com/wenwenmin/TSCCA/blob/master/Figures/TSCCA.png">
-Figure 1.
-Illustration of TSCCA to identify cancer-related miRNA-gene functional modules.
 </p>

 ### R code